CodeForBoulder/upswyng/packages/upswyng-server/EVENTLOG.md

 > By using an object with dummy values we can ensure the Typescript type and the values at runtime
 > stay in sync.

-Next, create an interface to hold the details of your event.
+Next, we create an interface to hold the details of your event.
 The detail interfaces follow the naming convention `TEventLog<kind>Detail`, so for this example create `TEventLogAlertLiveDetail`.
 Objects of this type get serialized to JSON and stored in the database with the rest of the Event Log.
 What fields you add to this depend on the nature of the event, but the interface must have a `kind` key with the string from the previous step; `alert_live` in this example.
 We'll also add the ID of the Alert, as well as the title.
-Our interface therefore is:
+Our interface is:

 ```typescript
 interface TEventLogAlertLiveDetail {